 If you want to take place in tomorrow's world, you'll need mathematics and statistics just as much as grammar and syntax.'

 (Professor Robert Worcester).

 - 1.1 Within our Trust we aim to prepare children by providing them with essential skills for life.
 We want children to gain a sense of enjoyment and achievement in their mathematical studies by allowing them to build a breadth and depth of understanding of the Mathematical world around them.
 It is important children do not feel Mathematic lessons are a burden to be endured each day but lessons should provide a vibrant and stimulating arenafor developing skills to be used in a practical context. - 1.2 Mathematics teaches children how to make sense of the world around them through developing their ability to calculate, reason and solve problems.
-It enables children to understand relationships and patterns in both number and space in their everyday lives, developing the skills to apply knowledge in a range of different contexts. - 1.3 Our objectives in the teaching of mathematics are: - to promote enjoyment of learning through practical activity, exploration and discussion; - to promote fluency and competence with numbers and the number system; - to develop the ability to solve problems through decision-making and reasoning in arange of contexts; - to develop a practical understanding of the ways in which information is gathered and presented; - to explore features of shape and space, and develop measuring skills in a range ofcontexts; - to help children understand the importance of mathematics in everyday life; - to develop a deeper understanding working towards mastery of skills to apply within • a range of contexts and the wider world
+It enables children to understand relationships and patterns in both number and space in their everyday lives, developing the skills to apply knowledge in a range of different contexts. - 1.3 Our objectives in the teaching of mathematics are: - To promote enjoyment of mathematical learning through practical activity, exploration and mathematical discussion - To inspire a curiosity about mathematics both in the world today and in the future - To develop fluency in number and in calculations - To build mathematical reasoning over time through a range of real-life contexts - To apply their mathematical knowledge to simple and complex problems - To develop confidence, perseverance and problem- solving skills.